The Best Nail Primers, Prep and Nail Dehydrators for acrylics and gel polishes are:

 By making your gel polish and acrylic stick to your nails better, prevents them from lifting or coming off easily.
 Citation.

 1- Gelish Primer and Dehydrator

-Gelish Nail Primers are some of the best at making your acrylics or gel polish adhere to your nails.
+Gelish Nail Primers and dehydrators are really good and consistent at making your acrylics or gel polish adhere to your nails.

 Gelish is one of the companies that helped pioneer the use of gel polishes and is one of the largest nail companies in America, they are based in California with around 300 employees.

 Gelish has two main primers a dehydrator and a non-acid primer both of which are made in the USA.

 Pros of Gelish Dehydrators

 Gelish Dehydrators are a simple and yet very effective way to make your acrylic, gel polishes and even regular polishes adhere better to your nails and thus prevent premature lifting.